 Warrants - The Public Warrants will become exercisable on the later of (a) the consummation of a Business Combination or (b) July 2, 2019.
 No Public Warrants will be exercisable for cash unless the Company has an effective and current registration statement covering the ordinary shares issuable upon exercise of the Public Warrants and a current prospectus relating to such ordinary shares.
-Notwithstanding the foregoing, if a registration statement covering the ordinary shares issuable upon the exercise of the Public Warrants is not effective within a specified period following the consummation of a Business Combination, the holders may, until such time as there is an effective registration statement and during any period when the Company shall have failed to maintain an effective registration statement, exercise the Public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
+Notwithstanding the foregoing, if a registration statement covering the ordinary shares issuable upon the exercise of the Public Warrants is not effective within a specified period following the consummation of a Business Combination, the holders may, until such time as there is an effective registration statement and during any period when the Company shall have failed to maintain an effective registration under the Securities Act.
 If an exemption from registration is not available, holders will not be able to exercise their Public Warrants on a cashless basis.
 The Public Warrants will expire five years from the consummation of a Business Combination or earlier upon redemption or liquidation.